Flood Advisory issued for Gloucester by NWS - News Break

 Flood Advisory issued for Gloucester by NWS

-Effective: 2021-07-09 20:14:00 EDT Expires: 2021-07-09 20:45:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Be aware of your surroundings and do not drive on flooded roads.
-Target Area: Gloucester The National Weather Service in Mount Holly has issued a * Flood Advisory for New Castle County in northern Delaware West Central Gloucester County in southern New Jersey Salem County in southern New Jersey * Until 1000 PM EDT. * At 650 PM EDT, Doppler radar indicated heavy rain due to thunderstorms.
-Minor flooding is ongoing or expected to begin shortly across portions of the advised area.
-Between 1 and 2 inches of rain can be expected. * Some locations that will experience flooding include Wilmington, Newark, Middletown, Pennsville, Carneys Point, Elsmere, New Castle, Penns Grove, Salem, Woodstown, Alloway, and Quinton.
-This includes the following highways New Jersey Turnpike near exit 1.
-Interstate 95 in Delaware between mile markers 0 and 21.
-Interstate 295 in New Jersey between mile markers 0 and 12.alerts.weather.gov
+Effective: 2021-07-09 02:50:00 EDT Expires: 2021-07-09 03:30:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Be aware of your surroundings and do not drive on flooded roads.
+Target Area: Gloucester The National Weather Service in Mount Holly has issued a * Flood Advisory for Atlantic County in southern New Jersey Camden County in southern New Jersey Gloucester County in southern New Jersey * Until 900 AM EDT Friday. * At 1208 AM EDT, Doppler radar indicated that areas of heavy rain were continuing to move into the counties of Atlantic, Gloucester and Camden.
+Minor flooding is ongoing or expected to begin shortly in the advisory area.
+Between 0.5 and 1 inch of rain has fallen with another 2 to 3 inches possible. * Some locations that may experience flooding include Camden, Atlantic City, Gloucester City, Cherry Hill, Deptford, Voorhees, West Deptford, Pleasantville, and Glassboro.
+This includes the following highways New Jersey Turnpike between exits 2 and 3.
+Interstate 76 in New Jersey between mile markers 0 and 3.
+Interstate 295 in New Jersey between mile markers 9 and 35.
+Interstate 676 in New Jersey between mile markers 0 and 4.
+Garden State Parkway between mile markers 29 and 30...and between mile markers 32 and 48.
+Atlantic City Expressway between mile markers 0 and 44.alerts.weather.gov

 Comments / 0